eleblanc-ai/SweetPea/docs/glossary.md

 ## R
 * **Resource** -- Data or computation made available via the API.

 ## U
-* **User interface** -- The means by which a human user interacts with the software.
+* **User interface** -- The means by which a human user interacts with the web application.

+## W
+* **Web application** -- Application software that runs on a web server and is accessed via a web browser with an active internet connection.

 ---
 <p align="center">